 As per the Marin Conventions bureau, once you take a right from the ominous “No dogs allowed” sign, dogs are allowed from that part of the beach where private residences are located.
 Dogs are welcome on Seadrift beach, located at the tip of Stinson beach.
 This beach is accessible to the public although the community around is a gated, private one.
 We’ve visited Stinson beach several times with Babu and a picnic basket, for a quiet getaway from San Francisco.

 A resident of Upton Beach reached out to me recently to mention the callousness of pet owners who do not pick up after their dogs despite poop bags and pet waste disposal cans being readily available.
-This leads to kids playing in the sand filled with dog poop which is gross, unsanitary and a straight up health hazard.
 This is so wrong and unacceptable at all levels and is really distressing to hear as a dog mom advocating for pet travel.